LimJY03/SyntaxComparison/02. Inputs and Outputs/README.md

 # Java

-While the console output does not require any library imports, user input does require `import java.util.Scanner;` .
+While the console output does not require any library imports, user input does require `import java.util.Scanner;`.

-## Output

-To let the program print to the console, we can use the `System.out.print()` statement.

-To print the next statements in a new line, we can use `System.out.println()`.
-It is basically a `System.out.print([anything] + "\n")`

 ## Input

 To accept input from the user, the norm is to make a `Scanner` object.

-Getting different datatypes of input also requires different functions of the `Scanner` class to be called.'
+Getting different datatypes of input also requires different functions of the `Scanner` class to be called.

-Let `sc` be our Scanner object for these common input datatypes.
+Let `sc` be our `Scanner` object for these common input datatypes.

 | Function | Datatype / Input |
 | :---: | :---: |